2023 Most Popular Engineering Master's Degree Schools in New Jersey

 Full Engineering at Princeton University Report

-Out of the 8 schools in New Jersey that were part of this year’s ranking, Rowan University landed the # 5 spot on the list.
-Located in the suburb of Glassboro, Rowan is a public college with a large student population.
+A rank of #5 on this year’s list means Rowan University is a great place for engineering students working on their master’s degree.
+Located in the large suburb of Glassboro, Rowan is a public school with a large student population.

 About 27% of the students majoring in engineering at the school are women while 73% are male.